mchua/facultyaslearners/1e-lit-context.md

 In this section, we will discuss what we mean by "faculty," how faculty are situated and communal learners, and the nature of the context and community they learn with and within.

+Julia and I are both looking to facilitate and value a particular sort of transformative experience in engineering education.
+Her focus is service learning, and as part of that, she wants to work with faculty.
+My focus is faculty development.

+What, precisely, do we mean by “these sorts of experiences”?
+(Words we’ve used: transformative, whole-person, ontological, reflective, emergent, making-space.)

+How have those ideas and experiences shown up in the history of faculty development — who has done this before, what did they do, and how have they written about it?
+(High

+How have those ideas and experiences interacted (or not) with the way engineering education researchers write and think about faculty development?

 What do we mean when we say "faculty"?
 ------------------------------------------